suryapandian/rust/README.md

 - in rust `method` and `functions` are different.
 Methods are functions for a struct.
 - method will always have `self` as first argument.

+The borrow checker is the component in the Rust compiler that enforces data ownership rules, and it enforces these to prevent data races